Hey, ya really bustin' ma balls here!

 Anthony Albanese will head Australia's first Labor government in almost a decade, as voters jumped ship from Scott Morrison's Liberal-National Coalition.
 Although all the votes have yet to be counted, Morrison has conceded defeat, and world leaders, as well as BoJo, have acknowledged the Labor Party's victory.*(more…)

 It appears, quelle surprise!, that the Russian population receives a different narrative on the war in Ukraine to the rest of us.
 But one military analyst, retired colonel Mikhail Khodarenok, gave a frank and forthright assessment of the situation on Russian state TV:(more…)

 we are in total political isolation and the whole world is against us, even if we don't want to admit it.

 - 12 May 2022

 A Californian federal appeals court has struck down a state ban on the sale of semi-automatic firearms to people under the age of 21.
 The reasoning is quite exceptional, albeit illogical.
 But what's logic got to do with US gun law?(more…)

 - 10 May 2022

 More controversy over five-letter words in Wordle.
 On 9 May, some users found that the answer was FETUS.
-The NYT claimed that this was coincidental, but the bonkers brigade thought that it was a deliberate attempt to comment on the abortion debate.(more…)
+The NYT claimed that this was coincidental.
+Nevertheless, the bonkers brigade thought that it was a deliberate attempt to comment on the US abortion debate.(more…)

 - Having their meat and eating it